 The Professional Skills module comprising of six compulsory subjects:

-The Discipline Module allows students to take six electives in the social sciences, humanities and languages.
+The Discipline Module allows students to take seven electives (200 point program) or three electives (150 point program) in the social sciences, humanities and languages.
 Subjects offered in the discipline module will not require previous study in that discipline and will be accessible to all EMA students regardless of the nature of their first degree.

 The Applied Module* requires students to undertake a compulsory subject on Project Management to prepare them for their work experience and then either:

 ·an Internship of four weeks in a corporate, NGO, government or international organisation, or

 ·a six week Group Project which involves working with an external organisation to find a solution to a real problem or challenge.

 * Students in the 100-point program complete a 12.5-point Internship.